kumahq/kuma/docs/generated/resources/policy_traffic-permissions.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that are sources of traffic.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that are destinations of traffic.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations